dataiku/dss-visual-edit/docs/dash-examples.md

 ## Leveraging advanced Tabulator features

-`dash_tabulator` is based on [Tabulator](https://tabulator.info/).
-You can leverage Tabulator's advanced features by defining columns with custom properties.

 Here we define a calculated column using the Tabulator `mutator` feature and a Javascript function that implements the calculation to perform (here: adding 2 to the values of the `tshirt_quantity` column).
 We also demonstrate usage of Tabulator's `headerFilter` and `sorter` features.

 In the previous webapp example, replace the definition of `columns` with the following: